itsakmak/envrio_databases/README.md

     </tr>
     <tr>
       <td>get by code</td>
-      <td>By providing the gateway code it returns an sqlalchemy object with the gateway id, brand, model, code, name and station_id</td>
+      <td>By providing the gateway code it returns an sqlalchemy object with the gateway id, brand, model, code, name, and station_id</td>
     </tr>
     <tr>
       <td rowspan="3">RemoteTerminalUnits</td>